6 min read

 • Second Quant Section:

-• Strong Performance in Section 1: If you perform well on the first Quant section, the test algorithm will present you with a harder second Quant section.
-This is generally a good sign, as tackling and performing well on harder questions allows you to achieve a higher overall score.
+• Strong Performance in Section 1: The test algorithm will present you with a harder second section.
+This is a good sign.
+Tackling and performing well on harder questions allows you to achieve a higher overall score.

-• Weaker Performance in Section 1: Conversely, if your performance in the first Quant section is not as strong, the algorithm will present you with an easier second Quant section.
-While you can still achieve a respectable score, the maximum score attainable will be capped lower than if you had received a harder second section.
+• Weaker Performance in Section 1: The algorithm will present you with an easier second section.
+You can still achieve a respectable score, but the maximum attainable score will be capped lower than if you had received a harder second section.

 The first Quantitative Reasoning section is arguably the most critical.
-It sets the stage for your potential score ceiling.
-Your primary goal here is to perform as accurately as possible to unlock the opportunity for a harder, higher-scoring second section.
+It sets your potential score ceiling.
+Your primary goal is to perform as accurately as possible to unlock the opportunity for a harder, higher-scoring second section.

-While pacing is always important on the GRE, a few careless mistakes in Section 1 can have a disproportionate impact.
+A few careless mistakes in Section 1 have a disproportionate impact on your score ceiling.

-• Focus on getting as many questions right as you possibly can.
-Take the time to read each question carefully, understand what's being asked, and double-check your calculations before confirming your answer.
+• Focus on getting as many questions right as possible.
+Read each question carefully, understand what's being asked, and double-check your calculations before confirming your answer.

 • Don't rush through problems you know you can solve.
-Ensure you're not making simple arithmetic errors or misinterpreting diagrams due to haste.
+Simple arithmetic errors or misinterpreted diagrams are costly here.

 While accuracy is paramount, getting bogged down on a single question can derail your entire section.